1

 Which loop is best used when the number of iterations is not known in advance?

-A. for loop
+A. repeat loop

-B. while loop
+B. do-while loop

-C. do-while loop
+C. while loop

-D. repeat loop
+D. for loop

 Correct Answer: while loop

-Explanation: A while loop continues running as long as a specific condition remains True, making it ideal for indefinite iteration.
+A while loop continues running as long as a specific condition remains True, making it ideal for indefinite iteration.

 14